Class Schedules and Catalog Background Image

 Units: 3

-Prerequisites: Elementary algebra or eligibility determined by the math placement process.
+Prerequisites: Knowledge, skills, and abilities at the elementary algebra level as determined by the math placement process.

 Acceptable for Credit: CSU, UC